 Developing Reading for Pleasure

-We try to encourage a love of reading by holding book themed days eg Roald Dahl Day and events both as individual classes and across the whole school. eg Reading Challenges such as World Book Day, Readathon and our school Book Fair.
-We have recently enjoyed visits from story tellers such as Taffy Thomas and Sue Allonby who have brought their stories to life.
+We encourage a love of reading by holding book themed days eg Roald Dahl Day and events both as individual classes and across the whole school. eg Reading Challenges such as World Book Day, Readathon and our school Book Fair.
+We have enjoyed visits from story tellers such as Taffy Thomas and Sue Allonby who have brought their stories to life.
 Sue returned to complete a day course in story telling with Years 5 and 6.
 A link to Sue and Taffy’s websites can be found below.